jpbeerhold/data-analysis-plotting-tool/README.md

 ![pylint](https://img.shields.io/badge/PyLint-9.24-brightgreen?logo=python&logoColor=white)

 # Data Analysis and Plotting Tools
-This repository contains a collection of tools and libraries for data set analysis and visualization in Python.
+This repository contains a collection of tools for data set analysis and visualization in Python.
+The documentation has been configured through Sphinx and GitHub Pages, while testing has been conducted using pytest and tox.

 ## Install
 Clone the repository: